frappant/frp_form_answers/README.rst

 Changelog
 ---------
-:1.1.0: Several Bugfixes, better overview of subpages with formAnswers, labels translatet
+:1.1.0: Several Bugfixes, better overview of subpages with formAnswers, labels translated.
+Added possibility to add a separate uid-list for each form (submit_uid) -> option set in extension settings.
 :1.0.0: First release